TheNistalgiaProject/SM64-Nistalgia/README.md

 ![Nistolgia](https://github.com/user-attachments/assets/940cee83-49c4-4331-bd73-0b676fef01dc)

 ## Description
- Hello! we are a group of people that make mario 64 as bets as possible in every way
+ Hello! we are a group of people that make mario 64 as best as possible in every way

 ## Building